ZupIT/beagle-docs/content/en/get-started/using-beagle-helpers/backend/beagle-grpc.md

 #### Using Beagle grpc lib

-- Create a class named MyBeagleAppService and extends BeagleScreenService
+- Create a class named MyBeagleAppService and extend it from BeagleScreenService

 {{< tabs id="tab-9192" >}}
 {{% tab name="Spring Boot" %}}